Public comment on graphite one mining

 Issues you can address in your public comment

-The mine could harm subsistence resources and cultural practices and resources
+Harm to subsistence resources and cultural practices and resources

 • Many community members have fish camps around the Imuruk Basin.